bongiozzo/musica_mustdie/output/band_arise.md

 # Arise

-Дискография
+## Дискография

+### "The Godly Work Of Art" 2001, Melodic Death Metal

+1. A godly work of art
+2. Generations for sale
+3. Within
+4. Delusion of life
+5. Haterush
+6. Cellbound
+7. Wounds
+8. Abducted intelligence
+9. ...and the truth is lies

+Recordead in Studiomega during the days of May 2001.
+Engineered & produced by Christian "Michke brе" Silver.
+Mixed in Finnvox studios by Mikko Karmila & Christian Silver.
+Mastered at Digitalfabriken by Kenneth Svensson.
+Artwork & design by Niklas Sundin @ Cabin Fever Media.
+Intro for "Haterush" by Jцrgen Sjцlander.
+Band photos by Michael Pedersen.

-"The Godly Work Of Art" 2001, Melodic Death Metal "Kings Of The Cloned Generation" 2003, Melodic Death Metal "The Beautiful New World" 2005, Melodic Death Metal
+### "Kings Of The Cloned Generation" 2003, Melodic Death Metal

+1. Strangled Love
+2. Stains of Blood
+3. Another world to Consume
+4. Kings of cloned generation
+5. Corroded
+6. Way above life
+7. Nuclear Ray infected
+8. Master of Gravity
+9. Stick to the Line
+10. Wasted Life

+### "The Beautiful New World" 2005, Melodic Death Metal

+1. How long can you pretend?
+2. A new world
+3. Profit from the weak
+4. Dreams worthy gods
+5. King of yesterday, slave of today
+6. Of life and death
+7. Expendable heroes
+8. Inject the machine
+9. Misery
+10. Broken trust
+11. Tribute to the flesh

+Line-Up:
+Erik Ljungqvist - vocals, guitar
+L-G Jonasson - guitar
+Patrik Skoglцw - bass
+Daniel Bugno - drums

 ## Отношения с другими группами